Academic requirements for secondary Teacher Education program

 - 12 credits in geography at any university level

-- 12 credits in history, which must include 3 credits in pre-Confederation Canadian history, 3 credits in post-Confederation Canadian history, 3 credits in European history, and 3 credits in Asian history.
+- 12 credits in history, which must include 3 credits in pre-Confederation Canadian history, 3 credits in post-Confederation Canadian history, 3 credits in European history, and 3 credits in either Asian, Latin Amercan or African history.

 - 30 credits in 300/400 level geography courses (a minimum of 18 credits is required for the minor)

-- 12 credits in history, which must include 3 credits of pre-Confederation Canadian history, 3 credits of post-Confederation Canadian history, 3 credits of European history, and 3 credits of Asian history.
+- 12 credits in history, which must include 3 credits of pre-Confederation Canadian history, 3 credits of post-Confederation Canadian history, 3 credits of European history, and 3 credits of either Asian, Latin American, or African history.

 - 6 credits in geography (3 credits must be in Canadian geography),